French fashion house Lanvin confirms departure of designer Bouchra Jarrar

-PARIS France's oldest fashion brand Lanvin said designer Bouchra Jarrar no longer worked for the company, confirming a report published by Reuters earlier on Thursday.
+PARIS (Reuters) - France's oldest fashion brand Lanvin said designer Bouchra Jarrar no longer worked for the company, confirming a report published by Reuters earlier on Thursday.

 Founded in 1889, Lanvin is one of France's last major independent fashion labels in an industry dominated by multi-brand groups such as LVMH (LVMH.PA) and Kering (PRTP.PA).